nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 previously successful will now fail on this check.
 More details on the modeling behind this change are provided in [lanante2019]_.

-In a real system, the ``EndReceive ()`` time would not be determined until later when the PHY headers are successfully decoded, but this ns-3 model has the available information at the start of the packet to schedule this.
-The second event to schedule is ``StartReceivePayload ()`` for the time at which the PHY headers have been received and the payload is about to start.
+The next event to schedule is ``StartReceivePayload ()`` for the time at which the remaining PHY header fields have been received and the payload is about to start.
+This event is scheduled only if the non-HT PHY headers have been successfully received, otherwise the reception is aborted and PHY is put either in IDLE state or in CCA_BUSY state, depending on whether the measured energy is higher than the energy detection threshold.

 The next event at ``StartReceivePayload ()`` checks, using the interference helper and error model, whether the header was successfully decoded, and if so, a ``PhyRxPayloadBegin`` callback (equivalent to the PHY-RXSTART primitive) is triggered.
 The PHY header is often transmitted at a lower modulation rate than is the payload.
 The portion of the packet corresponding to the PHY header is evaluated for probability of error based on the observed SNR.
 The InterferenceHelper object returns a value for "probability of error (PER)" for this header based on the SNR that has been tracked by the InterferenceHelper.
 The ``YansWifiPhy`` then draws a random number from a uniform distribution and compares it against the PER and decides success or failure.
-The process is again repeated after the payload has been received (possibly with a different error model applied for the different modulation).
+The process is again repeated after the payload has been received.
 If both the header and payload are successfully received, the packet is passed up to the ``MacLow`` object.

-If the header is determined to have errors, then a "PlcpSuccess" flag is set for future reference, but the ``EndReceive ()`` is not cancelled and the PHY stays in RX state; upon the ``EndReceive ()`` event, the packet will be considered errored in this case regardless of the payload reception, based on the PlcpSuccess flag.

 Even if packet objects received by the PHY are not part of the reception process, they are tracked by the InterferenceHelper object for purposes